parks

 Rock Oven Regional Park is a collection of stone and rock ovens built between 1911 and 1915 located on the Kettle Valley Rail Trail (KVR).
 The park is a collection of hiking trails leading to 10+ rock ovens which were built by the immigrant workers while building the Kettle Valley Railway.
 The rock ovens served as ovens to bake bread and feed the workers.

-Wharf Park - Train Docks
+Wharf Park & Train Dock

 Manitou Park and Beach